Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Results

-Which cellular processes are the major contributors to the measured activity?
-Of the many ATP-dependent processes that may actively impact membrane fluctuations, forces originating at the underlying actomyosin cortex are important~\cite{koster2016cortical}.
-The effect of actin polymerizing forces~\cite{dmitrieff2016amplification} as well as forces by myosin motor protein contracting the actin network are expected to be diminished if the cortex is weakened or even removed.
-To unconver the contribution of these forces to the measured activity we use the drug Cytochalasin D (Cyto D) that suppresses actin polymerization and weakens the network.
-It has been shown that the as an effect of Cyto D the cortical network is subsequently contracted and fragmented by myosin.
-The cortex ruptures, clears from most of the membrane area and accumulates as multiple foci~\cite{schliwa1982action}.
+Which processes on the membrane are the major contributors to the measured activity?
+Of the many ATP-dependent processes that may actively impact membrane fluctuations, forces originating at the underlying actomyosin cortex are important~\cite{koster2016cortical, biswas2017mapping}.
+The effect of actin polymerizing forces~\cite{dmitrieff2016amplification} as well as forces by myosin motor protein contracting the actin network are expected to be diminished if the cortex is weakened or removed.
+It has been shown~\cite{schliwa1982action} that the drug Cytochalasin D (Cyto D) suppresses actin polymerization and weakens the cortical network.
+This is achieved by treating the cells with $5$ $\mu M$ cytochalasin D (Cyto D, Sigma Aldrich) for 1 hour in serum-free media \cite{biswas2017mapping}.
+It's effect on membrane fluctuations was further found to be highly spatially inhomogeneous --- see Figure 4 in Ref.\ \cite{biswas2017mapping} and discussions therein for the detailed analysis and discussion on the effect of Cyto-D treatment on membrane fluctuations.
+The network is subsequently contracted and fragmented by myosin, the cortex ruptures, clears from most of the membrane area and accumulates at multiple foci.
+Thus we expect that a possible effect of cyto-D is to decrease the entropy production rate.
 In \Fig{fig:cytoD} we show the effect of cyto-D on the entropy production rate.
-We find a significant decrease in activity.
-The decrease is smaller than the decrease measured for ATP depletion and like ATP depletion, the shape of the PDF of $\sigma$ is preserved while the mean decreases.
-The data demonstrates that cytoskeleton forces indeed contribute to a fraction of the entropy generated in live cells.
+We indeed find a decrease in activity.
+The decrease of the mean value of the measured activity is smaller than the decrease measured for ATP depletion.

+Note that the probability distribition function of entropy generation rate has an exponential tail.
+We have found a significant number of patches with estimates of $\sigma$ at least $5$ times higher than the mean value (see Fig.~5 of supplemental material).
+As our measurements find set a lower bound to the actual entropy production rate, it is likely that in reality the PDF falls off even slower than an exponential.
+This underscores the heterogeneity nature of activity of the membrane.